neugens/logic-articulations-settings/README.md

 I generally add more as a I use the libraries with the articulations, so expect this list to grow over time.

-The Spitfire Audio libraries use UACC standard.
+The Spitfire Audio libraries use the UACC KS standard.

 If you want to know more about Logic Pro articulation set, please refer to this article: